jancami/edibles/README.md

 # edibles-lips
-Software for EDIBLES and LIPS data
+Software for EDIBLES and LIPS data analysis.

-For test I'm adding some notes to this file and delete above line